Automotive industry in Canada: Foreign automakers in Canada

 As of 2017, there are 5 foreign automakers that operate manufacturing facilities in Canada and a Canadian subsidiary.
 The headquarters of these Canadian subsidiaries are all based in Ontario, as well as their manufacturing facilities.

 The following foreign automakers with manufacturing facilities in Canada include:

 In addition to the aforementioned foreign automakers, Hyundai, Suzuki and Volvo were 3 foreign automakers that formerly operated manufacturing facilities in Canada.
 In 1989, Hyundai Auto Canada Inc. opened a stamping and assembly plant in Bromont with body, paint and trim shops, as well as a pumping station for the plant, a paint residue treatment plant, and administrative offices.
-The Bromont plant was operational for 4 years before it closed in 1994.
+The Bromont plant was operational for 5 years before it closed in 1994.
 Suzuki initially operated CAMI Automotive assembly plant as a joint venture with General Motors of Canada, although Suzuki withdrew from the venture and ended production at the assembly in 2009.
 Volvo formerly operated the Volvo Halifax Assembly from 1963 to 1998.

 APMA

-Canada's vast automotive parts manufacturing network is represented by APMA (Automotive Parts Manufacturer's Association).
+Canada's automotive parts manufacturing network is represented by APMA (Automotive Parts Manufacturer's Association).
 In November 2020, Prime Minister Justin Trudeau announced a goal of net-zero emissions by 2050.
 Toward that end, APMA launched a project to design and build a complete zero-emission concept car with all-Canadian parts and technology, dubbed Project Arrow, intended to highlight the industry's breadth of robust experience, technology and supply chain.
 The project received $5 million in federal funding from the federal government and $1.4M from the province of Quebec.
-The Arrow project name is an homage to Canada's proud heritage of the Avro Arrow fighter jet, discontinued in 1959.
+The Arrow project name is an homage to the Avro Arrow fighter jet, discontinued in 1959.